syncfusion-content/maui-docs/MAUI/DataForm/layout.md

 #### Using attributes

-When the grid layout is used, the column width can be increased by using the [ColumnSpan] property in the `DataFormDisplayOptions` attribute.
+When the grid layout is used, the column width is increased by using the `ColumnSpan` property in the `DataFormDisplayOptions` attribute.

 {% tabs %}
 {% highlight C# %}